gene-git/Arch-mkpkg/README.md

 The source has been reorganized and packaged using poetry which simplifies installation.
 The installer script, callable from package() function in PKGBUILD has been updated accordingly.
-Ther build() function should now just call poetry build to generate the wheel package.
+Ther build() function uses python build module to generate the wheel package, as outlined above.

 Changed the PKGBUILD variables to have underscore prefix to follow Arch Package Guidelines.
 Variables are now: *_mkpkg_depends* and *_mkpkg_depends_files*.
 The code is backward compatible and supports the previous variable names without the leading "\_" as well as the ones with the "\_".

-Fall back to *makedepends* when there are no *_mkpkg_depends* variables now requires using the option *--mkp-use_makedepends* to turn it on.
+To fall back to *makedepends* when there are no *_mkpkg_depends* variables now requires using the option *--mkp-use_makedepends* to turn it on.

 Now available on aur.